FeritSit/RSE_Juelich/day1.1/Readme.md

 - Go to the **original course repository** (not your fork).
 - Click the **"Issues"** tab ➝ **"New Issue"**.
 - Title the issue something like:
-  `"My pull request for Day 1 contribution"`
+  `"My pull request to add my favourite animal"`
 - In the description, explain that you created a markdown file and submitted a pull request.
 - Paste the link to your Pull Request into the Issue description.